 P4V, the Perforce Visual Client, provides quick and easy access to versioned files through a graphical interface that is consistent across Windows, Mac OS X, and Linux.

-Perforce Streams (introduced in Perforce 2011.1) are flexible workflows for best practice branching and merging.
-Streams [video - 3:22 mins] promote efficiencies such as code reuse, automated merging, fast context-switching, efficient workspace updates, and inherited workspace and branch views.
-The Stream Graph is a dashboard for easy drag-and-drop branching and one-click completion of common tasks.
+Perforce Streams implement and automate best practices for branching and merging.
+Streams promote efficiencies such as code reuse, automated merging, fast context-switching, efficient workspace updates, and inherited workspace views.
+The P4V Stream Graph window provides a visual presentation of the flow of change and a dashboard for easy branching.

 Work Privately, Contribute Globally

 P4V provides local copies of project files through workspaces that maintain file state information, tracking file status locally compared to the Perforce versioning engine.
 Multiple users modifying the same file can reconcile conflicts prior to submitting via P4Merge, Perforce's full-featured three-way visual merge tool.

 P4V makes it easy to see which files are checked out or locked and by whom, and provides previews of text, HTML, audio, video, and other files.
 Store work in progress on the Perforce Server for saftey via shelving, which may also be used to drive team code reviews and other handoffs.

 Visualize Branch and Integration History

 The Revision Graph tool displays the ancestry of a file in tree form, tracing its integration points across all branches.